-The SKYPASS Visa Signature from U.S. Bank is a travel benefits and travel rewards hybrid card, which aims to provide amenities and savings to consumers and passengers flying with Korean Air.
-In our review of the Korean Air SKYPASS credit card, however, we found that the card’s reward rate was only competitive when passengers use it to buy at least $1,000 worth of Korean air tickets per month, and aspire to Morning Calm Membership, and not much else.
-Based on its features and benefits, however, it isn't worthwhile to apply for the SKYPASS Visa Signature credit card when compared to the better credit card alternatives for travel rewards that exist.
+The Korean Air SKYPASS Visa Signature® Card is a travel benefits and travel rewards hybrid card, which aims to provide amenities and savings to consumers and passengers flying with Korean Air.
+In our review of the Korean Air SKYPASS Visa Signature® Card, however, we found that the card’s reward rate was only competitive when passengers use it to buy at least $1,000 worth of Korean air tickets per month, and aspire to Morning Calm Membership, and not much else.
+Based on its features and benefits, however, it isn't worthwhile to apply for the Korean Air SKYPASS Visa Signature® Card when compared to the better credit card alternatives for travel rewards that exist.
 We think this card is a good option for frequent Korean Air flyers, but we recommend that casual and general consumers consider other travel rewards cards that offer users more ways to earn rewards on their overall spending.

 The features we like best about the SKYPASS Visa Signature